skannea/qdash/README.md

  - MQTT access control list is used to restrict allowed topics
  - Automation restricts the set of entities to be accessed

-## Credentials
+## Discussion on access credentials
-There are two types of credentials involved:
+There are two types of access credentials involved:
-- Username and password required to get access to the target page.
-The access control is implemented in Nginx.
+- **page access** - username and password required to get access to the web pages.
+The page access control is implemented in Nginx.
-- MQTT username and password (MQTT user/pass) required to send and receive MQTT messages of specific topics.
-The access control is implemented in the MQTT broker.
+- **MQTT access* - username and password (**app MQTT user/pass**) required to send and receive MQTT messages of specific topics.
+The MQTT access control is implemented in the MQTT broker.

-A target page is a static page and the ordinary HA web server is used to load the page.
+An **app target page** is a static page and the ordinary HA web server is used to host the page.
 That leads to a trade-off has to be made between safe password handling, a simple access administration and a good user experience.
 There are multiple ways to go:

 ### MQTT user/pass in the page code
 In this case the page itself should not be accessable without a user login.